SimonCao1207/Web-Dev-Bench/README.md

     ...
     ```

+## Experiment
+### 1. Repository selection
+- There are two sources for us to choose repositories which are <a href="https://github.com/gothinkster/realworld">realworld</a> and <a href="https://github.com/sdil/open-production-web-projects">open-source repositories</a>.
-## Result
+### 2. Result
-- TODO: realworld-flask
+- We experimented the pipeline with <a href="https://github.com/gothinkster/flask-realworld-example-app">flask-realworld-example-app
+</a> which is a Flask-base medium-sized repository and contains all fundamental concepts of back-end web developments.
-- Only 2 out of 19 APIs are implemented correctly at the right place.
-- Only one of them passes the unit tests (level 1).
+- We test 19 instances, each masking one of 19 APIs.
+The model agent used is `llama3.1-70b-instruct-berkeley`.
+Only 2 of the 19 APIs are correctly implemented in the appropriate location, and only one passes the level 1 unit tests.

-- TODO : discuss about it
+### 3. Discussion
+- The agent struggles with identifying the correct implementation location and navigating through separate database model files to implement the API accurately.